What You Need To Know About The Hair On Your Tomato Plant

 These fingers are somewhere in between the green and black stage.
 Probably with some red clay mixed in.
 But you get the idea.

 It is the build-up of the compounds on the trichomes that make that nasty film.

 Remember that the trichomes secrete essential oils?
 Those oils are what become stuck to your finger and nails.
 They’re very sticky, and they don’t wipe off easily.

 If you are familiar with this stuff, you also know that hand soap seems to just slide around on top of it.
-That is because the compounds are not water soluble.
+That is because the oils are not water-soluble.
 And don’t try to wipe it off with your hand towels because it will stain them!

 Isn’t that cool that tomatoes can defend themselves with hair?!
 I am in awe of all the beautiful ways mother nature solves problems.
 The tomatoes needed a way to defend themselves.
 They don’t have arms or legs or brains, but they have hair.
 And they made that work.
 That’s neat.